johnfedoruk/bangular/aio/content/guide/testing.md

 ### Synchronous tests
 The first two tests are synchronous.
-Thanks to the spy, they verify that `getQuote` is called _after_ the first change detection cycle during which Angular calls `ngOnInit`.
+Thanks to the spy, they verify that `getQuote` is called _after_ the first change detection cycle during which Bangular calls `ngOnInit`.

 Neither test can prove that a value from the service is displayed.
 The quote itself has not arrived, despite the fact that the spy returns a resolved promise.